SciML/SciMLDocs/docs/src/getting_started/first_simulation.md

 ]
 ```

-Notice that in the display it will automatically generate LaTeX.
+Notice that in the display, it will automatically generate LaTeX.
 If one is interested in
 generating this LaTeX locally, one can simply do:

 ```julia